wsy/NanoBuilder/README.md

 ## Updated for Windows Server 2016 TP5

-* Staticly set Edition to Datacenter
+* Staticly set Edition parameter to Datacenter
-* Staticly set DeploymentType to Host
+* Staticly set DeploymentType parameter to Host

 # NanoCreator-GUI
-This PowerShell interface makes it easier to create Nano Server images.
+This PowerShell interface makes it easier to create generation 1 OR 2 Nano Server images.
+For best results always use vhdx (*Generation 2*)

 This function requires the Windows Server 2016 ISO mounted to your machine prior to execution.
 If you are running this function from a non domain joined machine or you simply dont wish to domain join the Nano server use the -NoDomain switch parameter and dont specify and domain in the textbox.